BenOthmenRayen/BenOthmenRayen/README.md

   <img src="media/vfgithub.gif" alt="Intro Video" style="width: 100%; border-radius: 10px;" />
 </div>

 ## 💫 About Me

-I'm a dedicated Data Analyst and AI enthusiast with a strong passion for Machine Learning 🤖, Competitive Programming 💻, and Blockchain 🔗.
-My journey is driven by curiosity and a desire to create intelligent, data-powered solutions that solve real-world challenges.
+I'm a passionate Data Analyst and AI enthusiast focused on Machine Learning and programming.

-Whether it’s building predictive models, competing in coding contests, or exploring decentralized technologies, I thrive on learning, experimenting, and collaborating.
+I enjoy building smart solutions, solving real-world problems, and learning continuously.
+Curious, collaborative, and driven by data — that's how I grow every day.

+📁 This repository showcases my work in Data Analytics, Machine Learning — a reflection of my skills, passion, and growth in the field.

 ---